matthewlong29/PareAndFlourish_Site/_pages/reading-list.md

 <section id="12-week-year"> <!-- 12 week year -->
 	<div class="row">
 		<div class="col-sm-9">
-			<h4>The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months by Brian P. Moran and Michael Lennington</h4>
+			<h3>The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months by Brian P. Moran and Michael Lennington</h3>
-			<p>Achieving goals is an important part of personal and professional development, which is why you’ll see this referenced in several articles.
+			Achieving goals is an important part of personal and professional development, which is why you’ll see this referenced in several articles.
 Brian P. Moran and Michael Lennington help you rewire your brain to think about goals differently in their book, The 12 Week Year.
 We highly recommend its guidance.
-The authors have also included useful worksheets to plan your own 12-week year and make it work for your goals.</p>
+The authors have also included useful worksheets to plan your own 12-week year and make it work for your goals.
 		</div>
 		<div class="col-sm-3">
 			<div class="">